aymene01/SteelVault/README.md

 - **Promote Open-Source Collaboration:** Foster a community where developers can contribute, learn, and grow together.
 - **Open Doors for Future Development:** While currently a learning project, we envision that with community contributions and dedication, this database engine can evolve into a more feature-complete and production-ready system.

-**Note:** As of now, Your Database Engine Name is primarily intended for educational purposes.
+**Note:** As of now, SteelVolt is primarily intended for educational purposes.
 It may not be suitable for production environments.
 However, with the collective efforts of contributors, we aim to evolve this project into a more versatile and reliable solution.

 ## Key Features